Arifa105/Arifa105/README.md

 ### :coffee: Connect with Me!

 Feel free to contact me for more information about my work or to discuss potential opportunities.
-I am always looking for new challenges and opportunities to apply my skills and experience in data analysis.
+I am always looking for new challenges and opportunities to apply my skills and experience in WordPress Developer and data analysis.

 * [LinkedIn][([(https://www.linkedin.com/in/arifa-awan-b5082a65/)]